 Located just a few wingbeats northwest of the Ecuadorian capital, the Andean Chocó, recently promoted to Biosphere Reserve status by UNESCO, has become one of the most emblematic bioregions in the tropical Andes.
 About 850 species of birds are concentrated here, 62 of which are endemic.
-From the other side of the high Andes, the road enters the Amazon basin, crossing a large number of different types of forest and ending up on the northern banks of the Napo River, the gateway to the Amazon, where some 700 complementary and different species of birds await you.
-For the avid bird photographer, this 16 day tour, ranging from 350 to 3900 meters in altitude, will be a real delight in terms of diversity and photographic opportunity.
-The route, easy to access, dotted with pleasant and diverse reserves and lodges, with a wide variety of hummingbird gardens, feeding areas and observation towers, has been designed by our photographers, for photographers.
-On the programme: toucans, hummingbirds, fruiteaters, motmots, tanagers, trogons and quetzals.
-A must for any birding photography trip in Ecuador.
+From the other side of the high Andes, the road enters the Amazon basin, crossing many different types of forest and ending up on the northern banks of the Napo River, the gateway to the Amazon, where some 700 different species of birds await you.
+For the avid bird photographer, this 16-day tour, ranging from 350 to 3900 meters in altitude, will be an absolute delight in terms of diversity and photographic opportunity.
+The route is easy to access, dotted with pleasant and diverse reserves and lodges, and has a wide variety of hummingbird gardens, feeding areas, and observation towers.
+It’s a tour designed by photographers, for photographers.
+On the program: toucans, hummingbirds, fruiteaters, motmots, tanagers, trogons and quetzals.
+It is a must for any birding photography trip in Ecuador.

 Ecuador